 Say ‘wat’!
-You’ve heard all about Bangkok’s exquisite temples, but which ones should be on your itinerary?
+You’ve heard all about Bangkok’s exquisite temples (also known as ‘wats’), but which ones should be on your itinerary?
 Here’s our top picks for the top Buddhist temples you must visit, along with a few other tips as you make the most of your Thailand trip.

 When it comes to the title of Bangkok’s most beautiful temple, Wat Arun (aka Temple of Dawn) is the one most people consider the most worthy.
 Its prominent spires, built with colored glass and Chinese ceramics, reflect beautifully onto the nearby Chao Phraya River.
 The best time to visit is during the sunset, when you can bask in the stunning glow of the sun and see it sinking beneath the towering spire.
 Enjoy a cruise around this temple through KKday.